 In which case, the only time LTL or PTL could rise above the other is circumstance-based.
 One may be better for your specific type of shipping.
 Despite, if you’re currently looking at LTL but fall in the PTL category too, we encourage you to explore both options, as one could save you more money and produce better results.

 The freighting industry is painfully and beautifully dynamic.
 The interconnected, multi-layered vessel relies on multiple large and tiny entities to operate efficiently.
 And yet, even within the synchrony of all these pieces, those handling the communication usually have the hustler mentality ingrained in them.
 Meaning, outside of regulation there is little set in stone.

 What we’re saying is that the price, rate, and type of shipping are always up for negotiation.
 Be it PTL, LTL, TL, there is always room for negotiation.
 Even shippers and freight carriers that have long standing relationships tend to renegotiate their contracts every few years.

 Given the nature of the industry, these negotiations are typically carried out by liaisons, as the freighter to shipper relationship is usually bridged by a host of intermediaries.

 What can a Freight Broker do for me?

-First and foremost, given into account that you’re trying to decide between FTL and PTL, an experienced freight broker should be able to consult and advise on which type of shipping to choose.
+First and foremost, given into account that you’re trying to decide between TL and PTL, an experienced freight broker should be able to consult and advise on which type of shipping to choose.
 This choice, of course, will be based on your specific needs as a business.

 Fundamentally, a freight broker is a liaison between freighter and shipper, one who has no vested interest in either party but works for the mutual benefit of each.
 They’re the person that should foster the relationship, execute the contract, oversee logistics, and oversee any sort of ongoing communication.